 Please note that minors under the age of 18 need parents or guardians to apply for an eTA on their behalf.

 Canadian eTA has a total validity of 5 years and can be used for multiple entries with a maximum duration of 90 days each.
 On arrival to Canada, border officials will determine how long the Estonian eTA holder is allowed to remain in the country.
 The details will be indicated on the passport.
-Travelers who wish to extend their stay in the country must apply for a new eTA at least 30 days in advance.
+Travelers who wish to extend their stay in Canada must apply for a new eTA at least 30 days in advance.

 Embassy of Estonia in Canada